zeroc-ice/ice/csharp/BuildInstructionsWindows.md

 msbuild msbuild\ice.proj /t:NuGetPack
 ```

-This will create `zeroc.ice.net\zeroc.ice.net.nupkg`.
+This creates `zeroc.ice.net\zeroc.ice.net.nupkg`.

-NuGet packages build with Visual Studio 2013 or Visual Studio 2015 will only
+| Note: The new NuGet package always includes assemblies for the .NET Framework 4.5.
-include .NET Framework 4.5 assemblies, packages build with Visual Studio 2017
+| If you build with Visual Studio 2017, the NuGet package also includes assemblies
-will include both .NET Standard 2.0 assemblies and .NET Framework 4.5
-assemblies.
+| for .NET Standard 2.0.

 [1]: https://zeroc.com/distributions/ice
 [2]: https://blogs.msdn.microsoft.com/dotnet/2017/08/14/announcing-net-standard-2-0